aws-samples/sample-quicksight-visual-embedding/README.md

 6. Validation using Cognito Authorizer: API Gateway validates the token using a Cognito Authorizer.
 If the token is valid, the request proceeds; otherwise, it is denied with a 401 Unauthorized response.

 7. Request directed to Lambda for processing: The validated request is then forwarded to a backend Lambda function.
-This function is responsible for generating the embed URL for the requested QuickSight visual.
+This function is responsible for generating the embed URL for the requested Quick Sight visual.

-8. Lambda generates embed URL from QuickSight: Using an IAM role with appropriate permissions, Lambda calls the GenerateEmbedUrlForRegisteredUser QuickSight API to generate a secure, user-scoped visual URL.
+8. Lambda generates embed URL from Quick Sight: Using an IAM role with appropriate permissions, Lambda calls the GenerateEmbedUrlForRegisteredUser Quick Sight API to generate a secure, user-scoped visual URL.

 9. Lambda returns embed URL to API Gateway: Once the embed URL is generated, Lambda sends it back to API Gateway as part of a JSON response.
 This response is then prepared for delivery to the frontend.

 10. Embed URL returned in response to CloudFront and user: The embed URL is returned to the browser as the API response.

-11. Visual displayed to user: The React app receives the response and uses QuickSight Embedding SDK to render the specific visual seamlessly.
+11. Visual displayed to user: The React app receives the response and uses Quick Sight Embedding SDK to render the specific visual seamlessly.

 ## Prerequisites

 ### AWS Services Required
 - **AWS Account** with appropriate permissions
-- **Amazon QuickSight** account with at least one dashboard containing visuals
+- **Amazon Quick Sight** account with at least one dashboard containing visuals

 ### Development Environment
 - Node.js (v16 or higher)